Sara Sampaio: Health

 Sampaio has stated on Instagram that she suffers from trichotillomania.
 She was praised by fans and the media for raising awareness of the little-known condition and has received many messages of support from fellow sufferers.

 Relationships

-Since 2015, she has been in a relationship with the entrepreneur Oliver Ripley, who ended their relationship at the end of 2020, due to their professional commitments, since the end of April 2022, she has been with the American producer Zac Frognowski.
+She was in a relationship with entrepreneur Oliver Ripley from 2015 to 2020.

+From April 2022 to early 2023, she was in a relationship with American producer Zac Frognowski.
+Since July 2023, she has been in a relationship with Ray Nicholson, son of actor Jack Nicholson.